raganwald-deprecated/homoiconic/dumping_ground/enigma.md

 Coding Enigmas
 ===

+Humans sometimes work very hard on making things difficult to understand.
+The field devoted to this science is known as *business jargon*.
+Sorry, that was a terrible joke!
+The actual field devoted to this science is *cryptography*.
+One of the important ideas in cryptography is something called a *one-way function*.
+A one-way function takes an input (called a "message" in cryptography) and computes a number from the message (called a "digest" or "hash" in cryptography).
+Such functions are called "one-way" when given a desired result number and the function, it is computationally infeasible to construct an input produce the desired result.
+(Another property of interest to cryptographers but not to us is that it also be computationally infeasible to find any two different messages with the same digest.)

+There are lots and lots of functions that take a message and produce a digest.
+For example, here is [Christopher Sexton's](http://www.codeography.com/2009/05/22/pure-ruby-crc32-adccp-pkzip.html "Pure Ruby CRC-32/ADCCP (CRC-32/PKZIP)") code for generating a checksum:

+    def self.crc32adccp(string, crc=0)
+      raise RangeError.new if (crc > 2**128 - 1)
+      string.each_byte do |byte|
+        temp1 = (crc >> 8) & 0x00FFFFFF
+        temp2 = crc_table[(crc ^ byte) & 0xff];
+        crc = temp1 ^ temp2
+      end
+      crc
+    end

+    def self.crc_table
+      [ 0x00000000, 0x77073096, 0xee0e612c, 0x990951ba, 0x076dc419, 0x706af48f, 0xe963a535, 0x9e6495a3,
+        # ...
+        0x2a6f2b94, 0xb40bbe37, 0xc30c8ea1, 0x5a05df1b, 0x2d02ef8d ]
+    end

+However, for most of them it is no problem to discover a message that generates any arbitrary digest.

+How does this apply to programs?
+Well, consider the basic premise discussed in [Functional Complexity Modulo a Test Suite](http://github.com/raganwald/homoiconic/blob/master/2009-06-02/functional_complexity.md#readme) that we consider a test suite to be a function that takes a program as its input and returns a collection of passes and fails.
+We usually ignore the order of individual tests and just think of the entire test suite passing if and only if all of its tests pass.

+But what if we apply some arbitrary ordering to the tests?
+Now we can treat the aggregation of passes and fails as bits in a binary number.
+We can then transform any test suite from a simple pass or fail into a function that produces a digest.

+A desirable property of cryptographic algorithms is that changing just one bit of a plaintext message changes an average of 50% of the bits in the encrypted message, and does so in a way that appears to be random: We have no way to predict *which* 50% of the bits will change.

 From [TSTTCPW](http://github.com/raganwald/homoiconic/blob/master/2009-06-05/tsttcpw.md#readme):

 > Always attempt to keep the working code as minimalist and as simple as possible.
 People sometimes want to *add the least amount of code* to a program to add new functionality.
 That isn't the same as changing the program so that it has *the least amount of code that satisfies the test suite*.
 Prefer the latter to the former.